Juniper/ruby-junos-ez-stdlib/docs/Providers_Resources.md

 # PROVIDERS

-Providers enable access to resources.
+Providers enable access to, and information about resources.
 So how to you bind a provider to a Netconf::SSH (netconf) object?
 This is done by the provider's `Provider` method.
+There are two techniques for *bindng* a provider to a netconf object.

+One method is to bind the provider after the call to `Netconf::SSH#open`.
 For example, if you want to use the L2port provider, you bind it to the netconf object like so:

 ```ruby